weberdak/pisa.py/README.md

 	  --bCN BCN             Length of C-N bond in angstroms (1.35).
 	  --bNCa BNCA           Length of N-Ca bond in angstroms (1.45).
 	  -f PEAKS, --peaks PEAKS
-                        Peak list file to fit.
+	                        Input peak list file.
 	  --quickfit QUICKFIT [QUICKFIT ...]
-                        Min. shift, max. shift, min. couple, max. couple.
-Explore combinations of tau and order for best fit bounds.
+	                        Min.
+CS, max.
+CS, min.
+DC, max.
+DC.
+Explore combinations of tau angles and order parameters to best fit these bounds.
-	  --explore             Specify to explore combinations of tau, rho0 and order for best fit.
+	  --explore             Specify to explore combinations of tau, rho0 and order to best fit input peak list.
 	  --fit_tau FIT_TAU [FIT_TAU ...]
-                        Min., max. and step to fit tilt angle (0.0 90.0 1.0).
+                        	Min., max. and step to fit the tilt angle (0.0 90.0 1.0).
 	  --fit_rho0 FIT_RHO0 [FIT_RHO0 ...]
-                        Min., max. and step to fit azimuthal angle (0.0 360.0 4.0).
+                        	Min., max. and step to fit the azimuthal angle (0.0 360.0 4.0).
 	  --fit_order FIT_ORDER [FIT_ORDER ...]
-                        Min., max. and step to fit order parameter (0.85 0.85 0.1).
+                        	Min., max. and step to fit the order parameter (0.85 0.85 0.1).
 	  --scalar SCALAR       Value to scale up dipolar couplings to match chemical shift dispersion (10.0) --fit_only FIT_ONLY [FIT_ONLY ...]
                         	Only fit wheel to these residues (none).
 	  --fit_exclude FIT_EXCLUDE [FIT_EXCLUDE ...]
                         	Exclude these residues from fitting (none).
 	  --show_only SHOW_ONLY [SHOW_ONLY ...]
                         	Display only these residues in the output files (none).
-	  --out_log OUT_LOG     Filename to save log file with per-residue shifts and couplings (pisa_log.dat).
+	  --out_log OUT_LOG     File name/path of output log file (pisa_log.dat).
-	  --out_wave OUT_WAVE   Filename to save continuous wheel of simulated shifts and couplings (pisa_wave.dat).
+	  --out_wave OUT_WAVE   File name/path of output wave file (pisa_wave.dat).
-	  --out_fit OUT_FIT     Filename to save fit score for every tau, rho0 and order tested (pisa_fit.dat).
+	  --out_fit OUT_FIT     File name/path of output fit file (pisa_fit.dat).
 	  --errors ERRORS [ERRORS ...]
-                        Error analysis.
-Specify three numbers: number of replicates (int),  average linewidth of CS (ppm) and average linewidth of DC (kHz).
+                        	Peroform error analysis for explore function.
+Specify three numbers: number of replicates (int),  avg. linewidths in CS (ppm) and DC (kHz) dimensions.
-	  --procs PROCS         Number of CPUs (32).
+	  --procs PROCS         Number of CPUs to use in explore and quickfit functions (32).